 Weavers cloth

 Weavers cloth is a tighter woven fabric than monks cloth or linen and is composed of cotton and polyester.
 This type of fabric is used with finer punch needles that use embroidery floss.
 As the floss is very fine you need a tightly woven fabric in order to keep the loops in place.
 This isn’t something which is readily available in the UK so I have sourced and tested other similar fabrics.
-I have settled on a cotton fabric.
+I have settled on a cotton fabric which has similar qualities to weavers cloth.
+This is probably the easiest fabric to find a substitute for.

 • 100% cotton